crclayton/ncverilog-error-messages/README.md

 **ncvlog: \*E,NOPSOM:** Similar problem to MEMDNI.

+**halsynth: \*E,CLKENF:** You should do a conditional check on whatever's in your sensitivity list before something else.
+Often this is just because you're checking `sync_reset` before `async_reset` even though `negedge async_reset` is in your sensitivity list.

 ### Non-errors that cause problems:

 X values in a multi-dimensional packed array: are you sure the array is large enough?
 If you index off the end, it is neither a compile time error nor a runtime error.
 It "works", but gives you Xs.